This latest update gives you what you need to know to answer the question “should I buy or rent in Atlanta”.

-2. Save A Down Payment
+2. To Save A Down Payment

-3. Avoid Maintenance Costs
+3. To Avoid Maintenance Costs

 If you don’t want to deal with all the hassles of home ownership then renting is the way to go.
 When the furnace goes out, the landlord fixes it.
 Gutters need cleaning, call the landlord.

-4. Avoid Real Estate Taxes
+4. To Avoid Real Estate Taxes

-5. Avoid Market Risk
+5. To Avoid Market Risk

 Of course, nobody has a crystal ball.
 But locking in a rent rate for a few years can help you avoid the risk of buying and having your home price decline.